kelke/spotifylike/README.md

 # spotifylike
 Likes the currently playing Spotify Song.
-Since this is a ahk script you need to donwload AutoHotkey and it only works on Windows
+Since this is an ahk script you need to donwload AutoHotkey and it only works on Windows
 https://autohotkey.com/download/ahk-install.exe